CMB27/AutomationTimers/README.md

 - `OffDelay`: turns an output value off, a fixed amount of time after an input value has been turned off.
 - `Debounce`: is essentially a combination of both `OnDelay` and `OffDelay`; it can be used to debounce digital inputs.
 - `SquareWave`: generates a square wave with a fixed period and duty cycle.
-- `SampleTimer`: turns an output value on once per scan/loop at a fixed interval.
+- `SampleTimer`: turns an output value on once per scan/loop at a fixed interval; it can be used for sampling values.
 - `Edge`: detects the rising and falling edge of an input value.
 - `LinearRamp`: moves an output value toward an input value at a settable rate.